West End Girl: Composition

 In "Tennis", Allen attempts to have a normal meal with her family until she finds a text on her husband's phone from a woman named Madeline and repeatedly demands to know who she is.
 It is followed by "Madeline", a song with flamenco and spaghetti Western influences.
 Earning comparisons to Dolly Parton's "Jolene", it finds Allen confronting her husband's mistress, who responds with platitudes in a Valley girl accent.
-"Relapse" draws on two-step garage.
+"Relapse" draws on 2-step garage.
 It details Allen's struggle with maintaining her sobriety amidst her marriage difficulties over an "arrhythmic beat".
 "Pussy Palace" sees her throwing her husband out of the marital home and sending him away to his separate apartment, which she assumed was a dojo.
 When she goes there to leave something for him, she instead discovers numerous items such as sex toys and hundreds of condoms that lead her to question whether he is a sex addict.

 In "4chan Stan", Allen mocks her husband with references to the imageboard website 4chan over "wistful" production.
 "Nonmonogamummy", a dancehall-infused collaboration with Specialist Moss, discusses dating as a woman in her late thirties and people pleasing.
 The ballad "Just Enough", with "lush strings" inspired by old Hollywood, finds Allen wondering whether her husband fathered a child with another woman.
 In the soul-pop "Dallas Major", she assumes the name on a dating app but dislikes the experience.
 "Beg for Me" uses a slowed down sample of Lumidee's song "Never Leave You (Uh Oooh, Uh Oooh)".
 Its lyrics detail what Allen wants in a relationship.
 "Let You W/In" discusses the end of her marriage with a "no-nonsense" attitude.
-In the closing track "Fruityloop", Allen makes tentative peace with the events described on West End Girl with a reference to her second album It's Not Me, It's You (2009).
+In the closing track, "Fruityloop", Allen makes tentative peace with the events described on West End Girl with a reference to her second album, It's Not Me, It's You (2009).

+Artwork

+The album cover and illustrations were created by Spanish artist Nieves González.
+González was inspired specifically 16th- and 17th-century painting, notably iconography of saints and martyrs, which Laura Martin of Esquire noted for being similar to the work of 17th-century Dutch artist Rembrandt.
+The creative team aimed for a classical-styled cover featuring contemporary elements; therefore, the jacket and the polka dots were utilised as key features.
+In March 2026, Allen loaned the cover painting to the National Portrait Gallery, London, where it was to be displayed for a year.

 Release and promotion

 On 20 October 2025, Allen announced that her fifth studio album, West End Girl, would be released four days later.
 West End Girl was released for streaming on 24 October 2025, on BMG, Allen's first album in seven years and her first release outside Parlophone, her old label.
-It is scheduled to be released on CD and LP in January 2026.
-The album cover and illustrations were created by Spanish artist Nieves González.
-On 30 October 2025, Allen announced a 2026 theatre tour, in which she will perform the album in its entirety.
-"Madeline" was serviced as the album's first single to British radio a week after its release.On the 20th November 2025 an extended second arena leg of the tour was announced.
+West End Girl was released in physical formats on 30 January 2026; the release included CDs, polka dot vinyl LPs, and a limited-edition USB flash drive designed as a butt plug.